 - Message Brokers like ActiveMQ, Apache Kafka, or RabbitMQ

-- Web service- or REST-based integration, including Amazon Simple Queue Service (SQS) or Google Cloud Pub/Sub
+- Cloud-based integration, including Amazon Simple Queue Service (SQS), Amazon EventBridge, Google Cloud Pub/Sub, or Azure Service Bus.

 - JMS-based messaging systems